CSB-KaracaLab/eif2g-eif2bg-ints/README.md

 <img src="logo.jpg" alt="logo" />

 ## Motivation
 EIF2 (GTPase) facilitates AUG start codon recognition.
-During translation initiation, EIF2 interacts with EIF2B, the guanine nucleotide exchange factor (GEF) (Fig 1).
-Under stress-induced conditions EIF2α (the α of EIF2) becomes phosphorylated, leading to its interaction with the γ subunit of EIF2B (EIF2Bγ, PDB: 6K72)1.
-In this state, EIF2B is inhibited, triggering an internal stress response (ISR) (Fig 1).
+During translation initiation, EIF2 interacts with EIF2B, the guanine nucleotide exchange factor (GEF).
+Under stress-induced conditions EIF2α (the α of EIF2) becomes phosphorylated, leading to its interaction with the γ subunit of EIF2B (EIF2Bγ, PDB: 6K72)[1].
+In this state, EIF2B is inhibited, triggering an internal stress response (ISR).
 Deregulated ISR is linked to neurodegenerative disorders and cancer.

-Our experimental collaborators characterized a minor EIF2Bγ isoform in breast cancer cells2.
-In this isoform, 51 amino acids at the C-terminal domain of EIF2Bγ are replaced with a “YVSPCTHLRQR” sequence (the truncated isoform, Fig. 2).
+Our experimental collaborators characterized a minor EIF2Bγ isoform in breast cancer cells [2].
+In this isoform, 51 amino acids at the C-terminal domain of EIF2Bγ are replaced with a “YVSPCTHLRQR” sequence (the truncated isoform).
 In this work, we aim to reveal the impact of this C-terminally truncated EIF2Bγ isoform on the EIF2:EIF2B interaction.

 ## Our folders describe: